 Odds are usually -110 for each side of the contest.
 If you remember, that means you’ll need to wager $110 in order to take home a $100 profit.

-Let’s take a look at the last Super Bowl matchup between the Chiefs and the Tampa Bay Buccaneers for our example.
+Let’s take a look some Super Bowl odds for the Chiefs and the Tampa Bay Buccaneers for another example.
 The total predicted was 54.4 points.

 - Over 54.4 points (-110)